microsoft/FluidFramework/.changeset/wet-hornets-trade.md

 "@fluidframework/tinylicious-client": major
 ---

-Removes Deprecated FluidStatic Classes
+azure-client: Removed deprecated FluidStatic classes

-Several FluidStatic classes were unnecessarily exposed and have been deleted.
+Several FluidStatic classes were unnecessarily exposed and were deprecated in an earlier release.
 They have been replaced with creation functions.
 This helps us keep implementations decoupled from usage which is easier to maintain and extend.
 It has very minimal impact on the public surface area of downstream packages.
 The removed classes are as follows:

 -   `AzureAudience` (use `IAzureAudience` instead)
 -   `TinyliciousAudience` (use `ITinyliciousAudience` instead)